NeuroDesk/neurocontainers/recipes/deepsif/README.md

 More documentation can be found here: https://github.com/bfinl/DeepSIF The python environment: /opt/miniconda-4.7.12/envs/deepsif-0.0.1/bin/python3

-This container do not contain MATLAB.
+This container does not contain MATLAB.
 ```